Small business owners need affordable equipment leasing more than ever. Whether you’re looking for...

 Shopping for a big-ticket piece of equipment is all fun and games until it’s time to sort out financing.
 Many small businesses are side hustles, startups, have less than two years in the market, and money is tight.
 But it’s not impossible to finance more sales.
 Equipment financing—that is, single-item leases and/or loans at point of sale—can capture up to 30% of customers who say they otherwise wouldn’t have purchased anything.

-1. Offer an Equipment Financing Roadmap
+1. Offer an Equipment Leasing Roadmap

-• Invoice.
+- Invoice.
 You submit an invoice to Clicklease for the cost of the equipment.

-2. Settle the Financing Debate
+2. Settle the Financing/Leasing Debate

 Some equipment is better to buy with cash and others make more sense to lease—it depends on the asset.
 How can your customer spot the difference?
 Well, you’re the industry expert, and your customer might not use this piece of equipment full-time.
 Educate your customers on the differences between leasing and buying.
-This will let your customer know you’re on their team and give you additional credibility to suggest appropriate financing options.
+This will let your customer know you’re on their team and give you additional credibility to suggest appropriate financing and leasing options.

 At the end of the day, the customer has to choose the option that makes the most sense for them and their budget.
 A good customer experience hinges on the customer having all the information they need to make that decision.